Our research is editorially independent but we may earn a commission for purchases made through our links.

 Safari at Etosha National Park

 For many visitors to Southwest Africa, Etosha National Park is the number one reason to visit Namibia.
-Wildlife species that call this region home include zebras, cheetahs, wildebeest, and antelope.
+One of the top wildlife-watching destinations in Africa, the wildlife species that call this region home includes zebras, cheetahs, wildebeest, and antelope.
 You can also see elephants, lions, leopards, rhinos, hyenas, and giraffes.
 Birdwatching is another big draw to this area, and there are hundreds of species of birds and raptors here.
 This is a popular place for safari excursions with guided tours or self-driving options.

 Nature at Namib-Naukluft Park